 Move to the schema component that references the current component and repeat starting at step 3.
 If there is no referencing component, carry out step 5 and then go to step 7.

 Combine the resultant sets of properties.
-The "explicit" properties take priority, "defaults" only used when no "explicit" is present.
+The "explicit" properties take priority, "defaults" only used when no "explicit" property is present.
 It is a Schema Definition Error if a required property is in neither the "explicit" nor the "default" working sets.

 The "Applicable" properties are all the DFDL properties that apply to that schema component.
 For example, all the DFDL properties that apply to a particular xs:simpleType (as defined by section 13).